 Various forms are required, and the process of getting onto SSDI can be challenging.
-However SSDI can be very valuable for people who are suffering from long-term medical afflictions that restrict their ability to "hold down a job."
+However SSDI can be very valuable for people who are suffering from long-term medical afflictions that restrict their ability to “earn a livable wage.”
 SSDI provides individuals with supplemental income to meet their cost of living.

 There are various requirements for SSDI, and each person who hopes to obtain SSDI benefits must be eligible according to all of the criteria.
 Be aware that the criteria can change over time, which is one reason why it is a good idea to retain an expert SSDI lawyer in Pennsylvania.

 - You must be under 65 years of age.